 In March 2026, field functions were introduced to the development line of OpenFOAM (OpenFOAM-dev, packaged here) from The OpenFOAM Foundation.
 Field functions, and the associated functionalFixedValue boundary condition, provide a flexible, convenient way of initialising fields.
 This new functionality mostly removes the need for utilities, such as setFields, to initialise fields in a separate pre-processing step.
+This article provides an overview of field functions; for further details, see User Guide 6: Field and Boundary Initialisation.

 Before field functions